Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/README.md

 3. Each `git commit` will now automatically trigger the configured checks.
 To run all hooks manually:

     ```bash
-    pre-commit run --all-files
+    pre-commit run --all-files (or -a directly)
     ```

 Pre-commit hooks are best suited for **fast, local hygiene checks**.
-They complement full workspace analyses done by `colcon test` and `ament_lint_auto`, which can also be run locally or in CI (introduced in Module 6).
+They complement full workspace analysis done by `colcon test` and `ament_lint_auto`, which can also be run locally or in CI (introduced in Module 6).

 > [!NOTE]
 > This workshop does not use pre-commit for static analysis or linters, since those checks are demonstrated through `ament_lint_auto` and `colcon test`.